 TextileGlossary.com

-What is "Emboss" - Definition & Explanation
+What are "Emboss" - Definition & Explanation

 To produce a raised design on fabric surfaces.
 The process, called embossing, uses heated rollers with the design engraved into their surfaces, and rolled across the fabric's surface.